310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 He’s such a shy kid, but he still managed to establish a place for himself as a one-of-a-kind ninja idol.

-He could easily become a total laughing stock if he messes up in his role, y’know...?
+He could easily become a total laughing stock if he messes up in his role, y’know…?

 Despite all that, it still hasn’t stopped him from going down his own path.
 And we’re talking about someone who used to be as much of a scaredy cat as I am.